tinuzz/wp-plugin-trackserver/README.md

 ## What about security?

-The plugin uses a custom Wordpress capability to manage who can use the tracking features and manage their own tracks.
+The plugin uses a custom Wordpress capability ('use_trackserver') to manage who can use the tracking features and manage their own tracks.
 The capability is granted to authors, editors and administrators, but not to subscribers.
 This is hardcoded for now, and (re)activation of the plugin will re-grant the capability to the three listed roles.

 Users who can create/edit posts can also use the [tsmap] shortcode and publish maps with their own tracks.
-It is not possible for users (not even admins) to publish (or manage) other people's tracks.
+In addition, administrators (and anyone else with the 'trackserver_admin' capability) can manage and publish other users' tracks.

 Tracks can only be published in Wordpress posts or pages, and cannot be downloaded from outside Wordpress.
 Requests for downloading tracks need to have a cryptographic signature that only Wordpress can generate.

+Regarding the use of apps for live tracking and uploading to Wordpress, please read the considerations about authentication above.

 ## What GPX namespaces are supported for GPX import (via HTTP POST or upload via backend)?